readium/annotations/README.md

 ### 2.4.
 File extension of an Annotation Set

-This specification introduces a dedicated file extension for serialized AnnotationSets: `.ann`.
+This specification introduces a dedicated file extension for serialized AnnotationSets: `.annotation`.

 # 3. Embedding annotations in publications

 ## 3.1.
 In EPUB

-The OPTIONAL `annotations.ann` file in the META-INF directory holds an AnnotationSet.
+The OPTIONAL `annotations.annotation` file in the META-INF directory holds an AnnotationSet.

 ## 3.2.
 In Readium Web Publications

 The JSON file holding an AnnotationSet MUST be represented as a link object in the `links` collection, with an `annotations` relation.

-Sample 10: A Readium Web Publication Manifest containing a link to an annotations file.
+Sample 9: A Readium Web Publication Manifest containing a link to an annotation set.

 ```json
 {